maayasakata/guidance-to-fairest-boundary/README.md

 This repository will contain the official implementation of our ICML 2026 paper:

-**Fair Machine Learning, Fairness-Accuracy Trade-off, Fair Bayes-optimal Classifier**
+**Fair Classification with Efficient and Post-hoc Controllable Fairness-Accuracy Trade-off**

 ## Usage Instruction